catseye/Equipage/README.md

 Thus, the meaning of a program is a function that takes stacks to stacks.

-A stack may contain two kinds of values: unbounded integers, and functions which take stacks to stacks.
+A stack contains zero or more elements, and each element may be one of two kinds of values: unbounded integers, and functions which take stacks to stacks.
+A stack is generally accessed in a LIFO fashion, with a few strategic exceptions.

 Here is a table mapping the legal Equipage symbols to functions.